What is a hysterectomy?

 Radical hysterectomy

 In this procedure, the uterus and cervix are removed, as well as some surrounding tissue, such as the ovaries (oophorectomy) or fallopian tubes (salpingectomy).
-Your doctor may recommend this procedure if you have a gynecologic cancer, or if your pelvic organs are affected by endometriosis.
+Your doctor may recommend this procedure if you have gynecologic cancer or if your pelvic organs are affected by endometriosis.

 What methods are used to perform a hysterectomy?

-There are a few common methods used to perform a hysterectomy.
-The method your doctor recommends will depend on your medical history, age, general health, and how much tissue is to be removed.
-It’s possible that the surgeon may begin the hysterectomy with one method, but then change methods if they find existing complications.Abdominal hysterectomy
+A few common methods are used to perform a hysterectomy.
+The procedure your doctor recommends will depend on your medical history, age, overall health, and the amount of tissue to be removed.
+The surgeon may begin the hysterectomy with one method but then switch to another if complications are found.

-This is the most common type of hysterectomy surgery.
-This is an “open surgery” that requires hospital admission and several days of inpatient recovery.
-As mentioned above, while this is a common way to perform a hysterectomy, it is almost always a far more invasive surgery than is necessary.
+The most common type of hysterectomy is an “open surgery” that requires hospital admission and several days of inpatient recovery.
+While this is a common method, it is almost always far more invasive than necessary.

 The surgeon makes an incision in the lower abdomen, underneath your navel, to expose the pelvic organs.
 The uterine tissue is then removed through the incision.
 Abdominal surgery is traditionally recommended for patients with large uteruses or those who have pelvic scar tissue from damage or disease.
 This type of surgery carries some risk of complications, including blood loss, tissue damage, and infection.